Vanuatu entry requirements for Slovakia passport holders

 Slovak passport holders can visit Vanuatu without a visa for up to 120 days.
 Just show up at the airport with your passport and you'll get a visitor permit on arrival.
 This policy is in effect as of 2026.

-Your passport needs to be valid only for the time you plan to stay in Vanuatu.
-Airlines sometimes ask for 6 months validity beyond your departure date — check with your carrier before flying.
+Your passport needs to be valid for at least the full 120 days you plan to stay in Vanuatu.
+Airlines at departure may enforce a 6-month validity rule — check with your carrier before flying.

 Required